biodiversitydata-se/SOS/Docs/SignalSearch.md

 ### 5.4 Other filters (optional)

-* Bird nesting activity criterion (`BirdNestActivityLimit`)
+* Bird breeding status criterion (`BirdNestActivityLimit`)
 * Dataset (`DataProvider`)
 * Artportalen type filter (`ArtportalenTypeFilter`) – _Used to determine which types of observations in Artportalen should be included in the search.
-The default value is `DoNotShowMerged`.
-To include all underlying observations within a grouped observation, `ShowChildrenAndReplacements` can be used._
+The default value is `DoNotShowMerged` and refers to the original reported records, not including any grouped observations based on posterior assessment.
+To include all underlying observations within a grouped observation and including replacements (corrected observations), `ShowChildrenAndReplacements` can be used._

 ---